Pocahontas, Virginia: Points of interest

 Pocahontas owns and operates the Pocahontas Exhibition Mine and Museum, a National Historic Landmark and Virginia's official "coal heritage zone."
 The "show mine" features tours into the historic mine that first extracted Pocahontas #3 coal.
 This was used to heat homes across the United States and was the chosen fuel of the United States Navy.
 The exhibition mine features a 13 ft coal seam, museum, education center, and restaurant.
-The museum created 16 new jobs, and had over 3,500 visitors in 2021.
+The museum created 16 new jobs and had over 3,500 visitors in 2021.

 The Pocahontas Cemetery contains the side-by-side graves of 144 miners killed in a mine explosion in Pocahontas in 1884.
-An memorial for the victims is held each April.
+A memorial for the victims is held each April.

 St. Elizabeth's Roman Catholic Church, built by Hungarian immigrants who came to work in the coal mines, features ten life-sized murals on the ceiling and walls.
 The church holds an annual Hungarian cabbage roll dinner to honor the European heritage of workers in the coalfields.

 Festivals

-The Pocahontas Indian Run occurs each April, and includes a memorial at the Pocahontas Cemetery for the miners killed in the 1884 mine explosion.
+The Pocahontas Indian Run occurs each April and includes a memorial at the Pocahontas Cemetery for the miners killed in the 1884 mine explosion.

 Events in June include a car show and flea market, and the Pocahontas Bluegrass Festival.

 Independence Day celebrations in July include fireworks, a street dance, bands, and food.

 Each Labor Day, Pocahontas hosts the Coal Miners Reunion, where retired coal miners and railroad workers from across the State are honored with a parade and luncheon.

 The Peeled Chestnut Mountain Pumpkin Festival occurs each October.

 Government

 The Town of Pocahontas has a mayor/council form of government.
-The mayor is elected and serves as the town manager.
+The mayor is elected and serves as the Town Manager.
 The current mayor is Benjamin A Gibson.

 In 2006, the town elected an all-female administration.